-This course is designed to expose students to the wide range of styles and artists working and living from the prehistoric period through the Renaissance period.
+This course is designed to expose students to the wide range of styles and artists working and living through the Modern period.
 Through coursework, museum visits and papers, the student will gain firsthand knowledge of the styles and mediums that make up these vibrant periods.